Books, Maps, Internet sources & GPS for the Alpine GR5

 Online Maps

 It is possible to view all the features in the IGN maps online at http://www.geoportail.gov.fr.
 Doing so will allow you to study possible route choices before your trip, and study where you have been afterwards.
-To do so, on the site, click on the box for IGN maps in the upper lefthand corner.
-If the maps are obscured, adjust the slider for “Photographies ariennes ” to the left.
+To do so, on the site, click on the box for show all maps in the upper lefthand corner and choose Ign topographic maps.
+If the maps are obscured by aerial views, adjust the slider for “Photographies ariennes ” to the left.
 Then type in the name of the town of your starting point into the box for “ville”.
 Move the slider on the screen up to get a closer view, or down, to zoom out.
 You can also read the latitude and longitude of different points with precision, if you want to set up your own list of waypoints.
 You can print out maps by clicking the print icon and then selecting “IGN Cartes”.
-Some people may be tempted to take screen shots, but this probably violates the terms of service of the site.
-Although printing or using screenshots will be cheaper than buying map, the weight of the individual sheets of printout and the inconvenience probably justify paying for a guidebook and/or the preexisting IGN maps.
+Some people may be tempted to take screen shots, although this may violate the terms of service of the site.
+Although printing or using screenshots will be cheaper than buying map, the weight of the individual sheets of printout, the lack of full clarity, and the inconvenience probably justify paying for a guidebook and/or the preexisting IGN maps.

 Other Books